stefan-hoeck/idris2-ref1/README.md

 ```

 This shows us two more ingredients: `T1 s` and `R1 s a`.
-`T1 s` is a linear token, semantically comparable to `%World` in
+`T1 s` is a linear token comparable to `%World` because
-that it must be used exactly once to avoid calling a function
+it must be used exactly once to avoid calling a function
 with mutable state with the same arguments twice.
 Unlike `%World`,
 we are allowed to create (see below) and destroy (`discard`) such
 tokens at will, thus using them to write pure functions that use